FusionAuth/fusionauth-site/site/_posts/2020-05-23-goodbye-google-firebase-auth.md

 excerpt_separator: "<!--more-->"
 ---

-So.
+So...
 You want to add more security, more customization, and integrate all the bells and whistles into your platform?

 Well, like a lot of you, my standard used to be using Google Firebase Authentication for my authentication needs because it is quick and easy.